vindarel/lisp-journey/content/pythonVSlisp.md

 I learned Java and C at school, I learned Python by myself and it was a relief.
-After 8 years working and doing side projects in Python and JavaScript (mostly web dev, Django/Flask/AngularJS/Vuejs), I am not satisfied anymore by the overall experience so I made Common Lisp my language of choice.
+After 8 years working and doing side projects in Python and JavaScript (mostly web dev, Django/Flask/AngularJS/Vuejs), I am not satisfied anymore by the overall experience so I'm making Common Lisp my language of choice.

 I am not here to compare languages themselves, but their inherent workflow and their ecosystem.
-This is the article I wish I had read earlier.
+This is the article I wish I had read earlier, when I was interested in Lisp but was a bit puzzled, because the Lisp way always seemed a bit different - and I couldn't find many voices to explain it.
 The Python way of doing may not be the best, Common Lisp might not be a dead language.
 I find many "workflow fixes" and overall improvements on the CL side, even if sometimes the Python tooling is superior.

 Let's dive in.

+Thanks to the proofreaders.

 <!-- markdown-toc start - Don't edit this section.
 Run M-x markdown-toc-refresh-toc -->
 **Table of Contents**